Driver in deadly car attack at Charlottesville white nationalist rally pleads guilty to federal hate crimes

 Hundreds of white nationalists converged on Charlottesville just before the start of the fall term to protest to famed university's planned removal of a statue of Confederate Gen. Robert E. Lee.

 Jurors in his state case found him guilty of murder and recommended he be sentenced to life in prison, plus 419 years.
-The state judge still hasn't set punishment for Fields, whose is scheduled for July 15.
+Sentencing in that case is scheduled for July 15.

 President Donald Trump blamed the violence at the rally on "both sides" and critics of his viewed that as a refusal to condemn racism.